jaqmol/approx/README.md

 ### Approx executable

-Reads a formation and spins up a flow-graph of processors.
+Reads a formation and spins up a flow-graph of actors.

-### Processor
+### Actor

 A process classified by:

 - Parametrized by environments variables
-- Listens for events from one or many input-streams
+- Listens for events from an input-streams
 - Processes events and data
-- Writes events to one or many output-streams
+- Writes events to an output-streams
 - As low complexity as possible
 - Listen for events until it receives SIGINT

 ### Input, Output

-Events flow through a processor via `stdin` and `stdout`.
-The builtin processors "fork" and "merge" are used to splice the event stream.
+Events flow through an actor via `stdin` and `stdout`.
+The builtin actors "fork" and "merge" are used to splice the event stream.

 ## Why

-- To allow for designing applications as a flow-graph of stream processors.
+- To allow for designing applications as a flow-graph of stream actors.
 - To design each of them as a low complexity stream process, that transforms input into output.
 - To build multi-process-applications easily and with every programming language that can read/write to stdin/-out.
 - To mix and match programming languages as comes handy.
 - To choose the best library (or programming language) for a single problem.
 - Not to be forced into compromises.

-A flow-graph of stream processors is an event driven architecture.
+A flow-graph of stream actors is an event driven architecture.
 Listening for messages / or IPC via reading from `stdin` is among the most basic of tasks in the very most of programming languages.
 Also:
 - Very good performance.
 - Very good documentation.
 - Maximum operating system support.